RUrlus/carma/docs/source/basic_usage.rst

 Borrow
 ------

 You can borrow the underlying memory of a Numpy array using the ``arr_to_*(py::array_t<T>, copy=false)``.
 The Armadillo object should not be returned without a copy out.
 Use this when you want to modify the memory in-place.
-If the array is not well behaved, see :doc:`Memory Management -- well behaved <well_behaved>`, the data is copied to a well-behaved memory and swapped in place of the input array.
+If the array is not well behaved, see :ref:`Well behaved`, the data is copied to well-behaved memory and swapped in place of the input array.
 If ``copy=true`` is equivalent to the copy approach below.

 .. note:: the size of the Armadillo object is not allowed change when you borrow.